#

 Specify the number of CPU cores and the size of Memory that you're willing to allocate to the virtual machine.

 Minimal RAM requirement is 2048 MiB.
-After filling these, click Forward
+After filling these, click Forward.

 #